diskoverdata/diskover-docs/source_files/internal_zendesk_user_guide.md

 | **Sell** | Sales CRM | Not currently in use |
 | **Workforce management** | Direct Access to Zendesk Website | Great for further help than what is covered in this guide |
 | **Admin Center** 📕 | Account Settings | Where to set up users, forms, fields used in forms, etc. |

-When you select an option from that main menu, a whole other set of menus and sub-menus, particular to that subject, will open on the left.

 ___
 ## Support | Tickets Management